NRA's gun rights message not slowed by legal, money troubles

 “Gun rights, the Second Amendment, the right to keep and bear arms is bigger than any organization,” said Jordan Stein, communications director for the Gun Owners of America, one such group.

-Gun owners would continue fighting if the organizations who often help them organize and coordinate around the issue were gone, he said.
+Gun owners would continue fighting if the organizations that often help them organize and coordinate around the issue were gone, he said.

 Recent gun sales suggest a new zeal for owning a weapon.
 Gun dealers sold more than 2 million firearms in January, a 75% increase over the same month last year and the biggest-selling January on record, according to the National Shooting Sports Foundation, an industry trade group.
 The FBI, meanwhile, reported 4.3 million firearm-related background checks, the highest monthly total since the system was created over two decades ago.